isopink/isopink.github.io/_posts/2025-04-21-Three Learning Princpiles.md

 Despite its complex-looking decision boundary, it’s defined by a relatively small number of support vectors—so it belongs to a small class of hypotheses.
 Let us discuss one more funny puzzle about exceptions.

 Imagine receiving a letter each week predicting the outcome of a football game—win or lose.
 We follow the predictions, and week after week, they are always correct.
-After five weeks of perfect predictions, the sender asks us to pay $50 to keep receiving them.
+After five weeks of perfect predictions, the sender asks us to pay 50 dollars to keep receiving them.
 Should we trust them?

 <이미지2>